Motte-and-bailey castle: Bailey

 The bailey was an enclosed courtyard overlooked by the high motte and surrounded by a wooden fence called a palisade and another ditch.
 The bailey was often kidney-shaped to fit against a circular motte but could be made in other shapes according to the terrain.
 The bailey would contain a wide number of buildings, including a hall, kitchens, a chapel, barracks, stores, stables, forges or workshops, and was the centre of the castle's economic activity.
 The bailey was connected to the motte by a bridge, or, as often present in England, by steps cut into the motte.
 Typically the ditch of the motte and the bailey joined, forming a figure of eight around the castle.
 Wherever possible, nearby streams and rivers would be dammed or diverted, creating water-filled moats, artificial lakes and other forms of water defences.

 In practice, there was a wide number of variations to this common design.
-A castle could have more than one bailey: at Warkworth Castle an inner and an outer bailey was constructed, or alternatively, several baileys could flank the motte, as at Windsor Castle.
+A castle could have more than one bailey: at Warkworth Castle an inner and an outer bailey were constructed, or alternatively, several baileys could flank the motte, as at Windsor Castle.
 Some baileys had two mottes, such as those at Lincoln.
 Some mottes could be square instead of round, such as at Cabal Tump (Herefordshire).
 Instead of single ditches, occasionally double-ditch defences were built, as seen at Berkhamsted.
 Local geography and the intent of the builder produced many unique designs.